zhutoutoutousan/A-study-note-as-a-beginner/business/_log-B/log_business-BA.md

     - CBAP
       - [10 business analyst certifications to advance your analytics career](https://www.cio.com/article/3269514/6-business-analyst-certifications-to-advance-your-analytics-career.html)
     - CFA
+      - Entry Level
+        - Can be hacked by cramming
+    - CPA
+      - Entry level
+        - Can be hacked by cramming
   - The art of pricing - How to find the hidden profits to grow your business
     - #activereading
     - [zh](https://wenku.so.com/d/a948d027e7914ac32445ebd42783baae)